suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : -459.66999999999996

 ## Area Conversion
 Area conversion is more used if you create a site to manage land and area.
-If you want to make your work easier then we have written some tools that you can use
+If you want to make your work easier then we have written some tools that you can use.

 ## Types Of Areas
 All popular types.